 ABOUT NADIA ODLUM

-At present, Nadia Odlum is an artist in residence at Parramatta Artists’ Studios Rydalmere, and a PhD candidate at the University of Sydney.
-They are part of the Australian Research Council funded project ART/PLAY/RISK: An interdisciplinary approach to building child friendly cities
+At present, Nadia Odlum is a PhD candidate at the University of Sydney.
+Their research focuses on intersections of contemporary art and play, and the potential for public art to create opportunities for intergenerational play in urban space.
+They are part of the Australian Research Council funded project ART/PLAY/RISK: An interdisciplinary approach to building child friendly cities, led by Dr Sanné Mestrom.

 For more information, feel free to get in touch.